pneyrinck/corecontrol/README.md

     ]
   }
 }
+}
 ```

-Why organize modules with sub-modules and arrays?
-For one thing, it lets us write code that is object oriented, modular, and reusable.
-For example, the code for a transport module can be combined with other modules.
-Another thing is that we can use JSON path and JSON patch standard technologies to refer
+Why organize modules using sub-modules and arrays?
+For one thing, it lets us write code that is object oriented, structured, modular and reusable.
+Another thing is that we can use JSON path and JSON patch standard technologies to reference data.
+A JSON path lets us refer to any property.
+For example: /cooldaw/mixer/tracks/0/track/controls/fader/valueNumber.
+Looks a lot like an OSC control address, huh?
+Yes it does.
+Just like OSC we have readable paths for control addresses.
+Unlike OSC though, CC messages do not have to send the address as a long string in the message.
+A CC message can be very tiny so that fast realtime systems can operate with thousands of controls changing at the same time.

 ###### The Controls Object And Meters Object
 The Core Control module schema has an object named "controls" and an object named "meters."
 The "controls" object contains control objects as key/value pairs where the key is the control name.
 This comes in really handy because we can construct JSON pointers that are simple and readable.
 Here are some example JSON pointers that point to key/value pairs in control objects:

 ```
 /cooldaw/transport/controls/play/valueNumber
 /cooldaw/tracks/0/track/controls/fader/valueString